 Any pony who wants a long-term commitment with her gets "The Talk" about what it means to love an immortal.
 That she will be saddened when they pass away, but her heart will eventually open itself up to the possibility of new love with someone else.
 This does not in any way diminish the love she feels for those she is with, though, or for those who have come before.

 Mistaken for an Imposter: Played with.
 Was one of about thirty ponies all claiming to be Celestia reborn.
 Luna thought that they were all imposters and had them all arrested after giving them a "The Reason You Suck" Speech.
 However, when Cadence made her presence known, Luna realized that she was an alicorn - though not necessarily Celestia reborn - and had her and Cartasole instead brought into Canterlot castle as guests.

-Naïve Newcomer: while she was prepared to become the princess, she had no real idea of how crapsack world Equestria had become, nor remembers what the era of Corona had really been like.
+Naïve Newcomer: While she was prepared to become the princess, she had no real idea of how much of a Crapsack World Equestria had become, nor does she remember what the era of Corona had really been like.